-We have updated our Meals that Heal policies and guidelines in the wake of COVID-19 to prioritize the safety of our families, volunteers and staﬀ.
+We have updated our Meals that Heal policies and guidelines to prioritize the safety of our families, volunteers and staﬀ.
 All groups must abide by these rules in order to participate.

-- Meals that Heal groups may include a maximum of four (4) volunteers.
+- Meals that Heal groups may include a maximum of five (5) volunteers.
 Everyone who comes with your group counts toward this total.
-This is a temporary limit during COVID-related restrictions.

-- Meals that Heal volunteers must be at least 18 years old.
-As an increased precaution at this time, children are not currently able to participate.
+- Meals that Heal volunteers must be at least 16 years old.

 - All volunteers must be completely illness/symptom-free (cold, ﬂu, fever, stomach virus, etc.) for at least 14 days prior to volunteering.

 - All volunteers will complete a brief wellness screening upon arrival at the House.
 We also ask volunteers who test positive for or are exposed to COVID-19 within 14 days of their shift refrain from any volunteerism.

 - RMHCCIN no longer requires visitors to be vaccinated or tested for COVID-19.
 Given the vulnerable population of children/families being served, we strongly encourage that all visitors become fully vaccinated before appointed visit and encourage unvaccinated visitors to take a COVID-19 test 2 days prior to their visit to any RMHCCIN location.